 But this linseed soap is different!
 One day Amazon recommend this product to me in the list of “things you may like”.
 Good work, Amazon~ 😀 I read a lot reviews and decided to try.
 This dirty yellow sticky gluey stuff doesn’t seem appealing at all.
 It has some dark reddish orange thick liquid separated on top layer.
 I was not 100% satisfied after the first use.
 The brush hair becomes so stiff and stick together.
 Then I discovered.
 I dilute some of the soap in an empty 2 liter soda bottle with water.
 Let it set overnight so it becomes soap solution. –>

 After each painting session, I simply pour some of this soap solution (shake it a little before use) into a mason jar.
 Then I put all my brushes in it.
 Let the brushes soak in the liquid while I clean up my work area.
 Once the liquid turns muddy I will start cleaning.
 Take one brush out each time, squeeze all soap liquid out of bristle, then rinse with water.
 Or rinse with regular soap and water depends on the condition of brush.
 Last, dry the brush with paper towel first and then air dry over night.
 The next day it will become brand new soft and clean brush.
 Ta-da~

 I never thought that oil painting brush cleaning could be so simple.
 FYI, I use water mixable oil paints (because it is easy to clean.
 I don’t use water as medium during the painting).
 But this soap should work well with regular oil paints.

-I know some artists don’t clean their brushes after every section if they know they are coming back the next day.
-But this is not me.
-If I left dirty brushes there, the next day I’ll pass them and pick up the clean brush for sure.
+I know some artists don’t clean their brushes after every session if they know they are coming back the next day.
+But this is not for me.
+If I left dirty brushes out there, the next day I’ll pass them and pick up the clean brush for sure.
 So, cleaning is part of my routine.
-That is why I like this linseed based soap so much. 😀
+That is why I like this linseed oil based soap so much. 😀

 I hope this little tip might help you.